 - Windows: One-click installer available.

 - OS X: One-click installer, MacPorts, Fink and Postgres.app from Heroku.

 - For other OSes, check postgresql.org.

 Creating a database cluster.

-- A single PostgreSQL server can manage multiple databases. - The whole group on a single server is called a "cluster". - This is very confusing, yes.We'll use "cluster," but remember that means a single server instance.
+- A single PostgreSQL server can manage multiple databases. - The whole group on a single server is called a "cluster". - This is very confusing, yes.
+We'll use the term "server" here.